Promoting a love of problem solving

 Time allowed: 60 minutes

 Entry fee: £13 for a pack of 10 entries

-Entries will open soon!
+Entries open now!

 Entry deadline (paper): Midnight, Sunday 3rd April 2022

 Entry deadline (online): Midnight, Tuesday 26th April 2022

 - Entries must be made by registered UKMT centres on behalf of students.